 by Cynthia Parkman

-If you have spent a sleepless night, you know it can be debilitating.
+If you have spent a sleepless night, you know it can make the following day difficult.
 Most people get less sleep per night than is necessary to stay healthy and alert.
-However, you can get help catching those Z's.
+However if you have ongoing issues, there is help.
 By improving your sleep hours, your waking hours should improve as well.

-Dr. Gillin says that while sleep problems can be due to an underlying medical disorder, it is also important to consider a mental health condition.
-Psychological causes of sleep disorders include stress, depression, anxiety, and drug abuse.
+While sleep problems can be due to an underlying medical disorder, it is also important to consider a mental health condition.
+Psychological causes of sleep disorders include stress, depression, anxiety, and substance abuse (including alcohol).

 Night-shift work or rotating shifts can throw off your normal sleep-wake rhythm.
 Working long hours and having jet lag can also lead to insomnia.
 A disrupted schedule often includes irregular diet and exercise, both of which are important for good rest.

-If your doctor suspects a serious physiological cause, such as in sleep apnea, you should be referred to a sleep specialist.
+If your doctor suspects a serious physiological cause, such as in sleep apnea, you should be referred to a sleep specialist for further testing.

 What Are the Treatments?
 TOP